jeewonkoo/UIUC_Chancellor_Simulator/README.md

 The **decision making function** will be implemented additively to reflect impacts on the 4 primary stats player made through the decision.
 It is also responsible for checking if the game has come an end.

-There will be an **event database** which is an Relational database seperate from the c++ code.
-The main program will be able to at random get events from the event table
+There will be an **event database** which is an Relational MYSQL database seperate from the c++ code hosted on Azure.
+The main program will be able to at random get events and get events by id from the event table

 ##
 <div align=center>